Electricity sector in Brazil: New generation projects

 Brazil needs to add 6000 MW of capacity every year in order to satisfy growing demand from an increasing and more prosperous population.
 The Brazilian Ministry of Energy has decided to generate 50% of new supplies from hydropower, 30% from wind and biomass such as bagasse, and 20% from gas and other sources.
 Wind in the North-East is strongest during the dry season when hydropower plants produce less, so the two energy sources are seasonally complementary.
+While grid batteries are not generators in the traditional sense, they provide flexibility to the grid.
+As of 2025, Brazil has less than 1 GWh of batteries, mostly in isolated grids.

 Hydroelectric plants

 Brazil has an untapped hydropower potential of 180,000 MW, including about 80,000 MW in protected regions for which there are no development plans.
 The government expects to develop the rest by 2030.
 Most new hydropower plants are run-of-river plants that are less damaging to the environment, because their reservoirs are small.
 However, they are more vulnerable to droughts and less efficient, because only a fraction of their capacity can be used during the dry season.

 The National Agency for Electricity (ANEEL) has commissioned feasibility studies for several hydroelectric plants (small, medium and large) in the period 2006–2008.
 These studies correspond to a total potential capacity of 31,000 MW.
-In 2007, Ibama, the environmental agency, gave approval for the construction of two new dams, the Jirau Dam (3,300 MW) and the Santo Antônio Dam (3,150 MW), on the Madeira River in the state of Rondônia.
+In 2007, Ibama, the environmental agency, gave approval for the construction of two new dams, the Jirau Dam (3,700 MW) and the Santo Antônio Dam (3,500 MW), on the Madeira River in the state of Rondônia.
 The bid for the Santo Antônio plant was awarded in December 2007 to Madeira Energy, with a 39% participation from state-owned Furnas, while the bid for the Jirau plant will be launched in May 2008.
 The government is also pursuing development of the controversial 11,000 MW Belo Monte Dam in the state of Pará, on the Xingu River.
 IBAMA approved Belo Monte's provisional environmental license in February 2010 despite internal uproar from technicians over incomplete data.